maidsafe/temp_safe_network/safe-cli/README.md

 Ready to play your part in a shared network by adding your vault from home to a single section with other people's vaults?
 Keep reading...

 MaidSafe are currently hosting some bootstrap nodes on Digital Ocean to kickstart a single section, you can bootstrap using these nodes as hardcoded contacts, then watch the logs as your vault joins the network, progresses to Adult status, and plays its part in hosting Immutable Data Chunks.
-Of course you will also be able to create an account on this network, login, upload data, create keys and wallets, and all the other commands described in this user guide.
+Of course you will also be able to create an account on this network, log in, upload data, create keys and wallets, and all the other commands described in this user guide.
 This guide will take you through connecting to this MaidSafe started network, but of course it can be applied to connecting to any shared section, hosted by anyone.

 You will need the network configuration containing the details of the hardcoded contacts that will bootstrap you to the shared section.
 If you have connected to this or previous iterations of the MaidSafe shared section then you may already have a `shared-section` network profile saved on your machine.
 You can confirm this and update it to the latest configuration using `safe networks check`:
 ```shell